Wet or dry food – what to feed a cat

 Cats respond well to a little variety in their diet.
 That doesn’t mean they need to be eating something different for every meal or have their diet totally changed once a month – far from it.
 However, providing them with a diet that is a mixture of wet and dry food has been shown to reduce problems with fussy eaters.
 Different cats also have different preferences when it comes to texture.
 By feeding them a mixed diet they’ll get a combination of textures that ensures they will find the one they like.

-Mixed Feeding respects the natural feeding behaviour of the cat.
+Mixed Feeding respects the natural feeding behavior of the cat.
 Cats prefer to eat different small meals throughout the day.
 Offer them a mix of wet and dry foods throughout the day, in separate bowls, to give your cat variation.

 How to introduce mixed feeding